AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

   });
 ```

-In the sample below we use every possible way of setting a text formatter: tokens, named function and a function that was set as a parameter.
-It's not mandatory to use each of this ways.
-Just choose the one that fits you best.
-For instance, if you are going to serialize/deserialize your charts to/from xml or json you need to use tokens, but if you want to proceed some sophisticated computations using single function several times you need to use named function.
-Set a function as a parameter if you need to use unique formatter just a single time.
+In the sample below we use every possible way of setting a text formatters: tokens, named function and functions set as a parameter.
+You don't have to use all of them: choose the one that fits you best.
+For example, if you are going to serialize/deserialize your charts to/from xml or json you need to use tokens; if you want to use complex calculations in tooltips and you need to use it several times - use named functions; set a function as a parameter if you need to use unique formatter just one time.

 {sample}CS\_Tooltip\_11{sample}